DE-CIX Study 2025: Frankfurt is the Global Digital Capital

 Challenges for the Digital Future

-Economic Value for the Region and Businesses
+Economic Value for the Region and Companies

 Frankfurt Remains a Magnet for Digital Infrastructure

-Download the study “Frankfurt: The digital capital”
+Download the Study "Frankfurt: The digital capital"

 WordPress Cookie Notice by Real Cookie Banner